developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Ethernet Configuration - IP Address Type

-This Managed Configuration allows an Administrator using an EMM to configure how an IP Address will be assigned to the Ethernet adapter.
+This Managed Configuration allows an Administrator using an EMM to configure how an IP Address is assigned to the Ethernet adapter.

-- When the value ***Dynamic (DHCP)*** is chosen, an IP Address for the Ethernet adapter will be automatically acquired by the DHCP Client from the DHCP Server.
+- When the value ***Dynamic (DHCP)*** is chosen, an IP Address for the Ethernet adapter is automatically acquired by the DHCP Client from the DHCP Server.

-- When the value ***Static (Manual)*** is chosen, an IP Address for the Ethernet adapter will be assigned based on the values contained in the Managed Configurations **Ethernet Configuration - IP Address**, **Ethernet Configuration - Gateway Address**, **Ethernet Configuration - Network Mask**, **Ethernet Configuration - Primary DNS**, and **Ethernet Configuration - Secondary DNS**, which MUST also be specified to supply the required values.
+- When the value ***Static (Manual)*** is chosen, an IP Address for the Ethernet adapter is assigned based on the values contained in the Managed Configurations **Ethernet Configuration - IP Address**, **Ethernet Configuration - Gateway Address**, **Ethernet Configuration - Network Mask**, **Ethernet Configuration - Primary DNS**, and **Ethernet Configuration - Secondary DNS**, which MUST also be specified to supply the required values.

 A given device may or may not support an Ethernet Adapter.
 An attempt to configure the Ethernet Adapter on a device that does not have one will result in an error.